ghc/ghc/docs/users_guide/exts/hasfield.rst

-If the constraint solver encounters a constraint ``HasField x r a`` where ``r`` is a concrete datatype with a field ``x`` in scope, it will automatically solve the constraint using the field selector as the dictionary, unifying ``a`` with the type of the field if necessary.
+If the constraint solver encounters a constraint ``HasField x r a`` where ``r`` is a concrete datatype with a field ``x`` in scope, it will automatically solve the constraint by generating a suitable dictionary, unifying ``a`` with the type of the field if necessary.
 This happens irrespective of which extensions are enabled.

 For example, if the following datatype is in scope ::